stacyalley/HolidayAPI/README.md

 ## Example Response
 Ok 200 - Returns valid US Federal Holiday with specified elements.
-{"fedHolidayID":2,
+{
+  "fedHolidayID":2,
   "holiday_name":"Birthday of Martin Luther King, Jr.",
   "holiday_descr":"This holiday is always observed on the third Monday of January.",
-"is_fixed":false}
+  "is_fixed":false
+}

 Not Found 404 - Indicates date not found